vaibhavprajapati-22/Bi-Gram_Word_level_Language_Model/README.md

-# Bi-Gram Word level Language Model
+# Bi-Gram Word level Language Model Using Pytorch
 This repository contains the code for a Bi-Gram Word Level Language Model.
 The model is designed to predict the next word in a sequence based on the previous word, utilizing a bi-gram approach.

 ### Overview